 Theoretical portion for the Electrology course is taught using the world renowned Academie Dectro Electroepilation Online Course.
 Once the student has paid the \$1,500.00 deposit, a username and password will be generated for you to access the online academy.
 Once logged in student can begin the theory right away.
 Students will receive their scores immediately after the completion of an online quiz and may progress through the online theory at their own pace.
+The online theory must be completed before beginning the hands on portion of the training.
 Students must pass all the online quizzes with a score of 75% or more in order to receive credit for that module.
 Any quizzes that are not passed online will have to be retaken in-person at the school.
 Students will receive their graded results instantly upon the completion of the online Module quiz.
 The theory accounts for 100-hours of the students 180-hour program.